nkhn-nl/Defrauder/README.md

 ### Setup

-Ensure you have the necessary permissions to execute scripts, and `dnscan.py` is correctly set up.
+Ensure you have the necessary permissions to execute scripts, and `httpx` is correctly set up.

 ## Usage